 Eligible Applicants: Eligible households whose manufactured housing unit/mobile home (which is their primary, and only residence) was earthquake-impacted/damaged from the 2018 Cook Inlet Earthquake and is/was physically located in the Forest Park Mobile Home Park within the South Chugiak Disaster Recovery Area (Census Tract: 000102; Block Group Code: 4) and whose family size and income are less than 80% of the Area Median Income (AMI).
+Beginning in 2022, the maximum income for participating individuals and families is 120 % Area Median Income (AMI).
 NeighborWorks Alaska intends to review Lease Agreements and utility statements in effect prior to October 27, 2020, to verify program eligibility.
 NeighborWorks Alaska intends to use the Part 5 method to determine and verify annual household income.
 This Program is voluntary.